secretgraph/secretgraph/README.md

 -   config: create a virtual global merge of all configs to get every token
 -   allow alternate cryptoalgorithms instead of aesgcm for tags (except ChaCha20Poly1305 and AESSIV no good alternatives, and both aren't supported in browser)
 -   cleanup user
--   implement different net resource logic in frontend
--   use more mainCtx.url instead of passing urls through
--   ratelimit API access per ip and per flexid
 -   harmonize incl/exclFilter and allowedTags specs (maybe)
 -   transform iter_decrypt_contents into QuerySet (maybe)
 -   subscribe to config, watch changes